ilham1997/ilham1997/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Informatics-University of Pelita Bangsa.
 - 💼 &nbsp; Sinergi Cakra Sinatria.
-- 🍭 &nbsp; Gardening, working out and fragrances as hobbies.

 <br/>